-• Six additional credits consisting of up to 2 additional electives3 or additional credits of internship.
+• Six additional credits consisting of up to 2 additional electives or additional credits of internship.

-1 PSYC 616 and PSYC 619 are offered during intersession
+&lt;sup>1 PSYC 616 and PSYC 619 are offered during intersession

-2 PSYC 670 is offered during summer session
+&lt;sup>2 PSYC 670 is offered during summer session

-3 Approved Electives: Any 500 or 600 level PSYC Course, SCCO 608: Career Guidance and Counseling, SCCO 625: Special Topics: The Counselor as a Person, EDUC 523
+&lt;sup>3 Approved Electives: Any 500 or 600 level PSYC Course, SCCO 608: Career Guidance and Counseling, SCCO 625: Special Topics: The Counselor as a Person, EDUC 523 AIDS: Information, Instruction and Counseling, EDUC 590: Special Topics: AIDS: Peer Counseling and Education, EDUC 606: Developmental Theory & Experiential Growth.
+Psychology 506: Theories of Counseling; may assist students to prepare for the National

-AIDS: Information, Instruction and Counseling, EDUC 590: Special Topics: AIDS: Peer Counseling and Education, EDUC 606: Developmental Theory & Experiential Growth.
+Counselor Examination.
 Other SCCO and EDUC course may be approved by the M.S.
 Committee.